-ID Course Course type Hours per week Term СР Responsible Lecturer(s) 6233805 Technical and Economic Management Tools in Highway Engineering (p.
-386) L 2 S 3 H. Rethage 6233806 Simulations and Analysis Methods in Highway Engineering (p.
-367) L 1 S 1,5 R. Roos, staff 6233807 Special Topics in Highway Engineering (p.
-237) L 1 S 1,5 R. Roos grade of module is defined by arithmetic average of grades of the partial examinations preliminary attendance of compulsory module Infrastructure Management [bauiM3P3-STRINFRA]
+ID Course Course type Hours per week Term CP Responsible Lecturer(s) 6233805 Technical and Economic Management Tools in Highway Engineering (p.
+387) L 2 S 3 H. Rethage 6233806 Simulations and Analysis Methods in Highway Engineering (p.
+369) L 1 S 1,5 R. Roos, staff 6233807 Special Topics in Highway Engineer- ing (p.
+248) L 1 S 1,5 R. Roos partial examination Technical and economical management tools in Highway Engineering, oral, accord.
+ER/SPO § 4 par.
+2 no. 2 partial examination Special Chapters in Highway Engineering, oral, accord.
+ER/SPO § 4 par.
+2 no. 2 grading:

-Learning the methodology of organisation and carrying out the road operation and maintenance
+grade of module is defined by arithmetic average of grades of the partial examinations preliminary attendance of compulsory module Infrastructure Management [bauiM3P3-STRINFRA]

-The graduates are able to apply methods and techniques for specific aspects in the life cycle of a road, to modify them for the application case and to analyse the obtained knowledge.
+Learning the methodology of organisation and carrying out the road operation and maintenance The graduates are able to apply methods and techniques for specific aspects in the life cycle of a road, to modify them for the application case and to analyse the obtained knowledge.
 They are able to investigate the organisation and implementation of the operation and maintenance of a road, for instance, to reveal the weak points and to develop improvement possibilities.